-Paget's disease results in enlarged and deformed bones.
-It is a chronic (long-term) condition.
+Paget's disease is a bone condition that results in enlarged and deformed bones.
+It is a long-term condition.
 Any bone in the body can be affected.
 However, the most common sites are the spine, skull, pelvis, thighs, and lower legs.
-The disease does not usually spread to other normal bones.

 Normal Bone Structure

-- Family history of Paget's disease, especially in a parent, sibling, or child
+- Having a family history, especially in a parent, sibling, or child

 - Swelling or deformity of a limb